gatsbyjs/gatsby/packages/gatsby-plugin-builder/README.md

 # gatsby-plugin-builder

-Plugin for integrating [Builder.io](https://www.builder.io) with Gatsby.
+Plugin for integrating [Builder.io](https://www.builder.io) to allow drag and drop page building with Gatsby.
 It puts the Builder.io schema under an `allBuilderModels` field of the Gatsby GraphQL query, If a templates map is passed as option, this plugin will create gatsby pages dynamically for each page entry in builder.io on the path specified.

 ## Install